India has protested against Vinesh Phogat’s disqualification at Paris Olympics: Sports minister

 The Indian Olympic Association has lodged a strong protest with wrestling’s global governing body against the disqualification of wrestler Vinesh Phogat from the 2024 Paris Olympics, Union sports minister Mansukh Mandaviya said on Wednesday.

-The Indian Olympic Association manages athletes who represent the country at the Olympic Games.
+The Indian Olympic Association manages the country’s athlete contingent at the Olympic Games.

 Stay updated